nkhil/cnv/README.md

 ## Motivation

-I built this for myself, because I usually google
+I built this for myself, because I usually google to convert units.
+This allows me to do any conversions quickly (and offline) right in my terminal.

+I also wanted to build something using Typescript and test it using [ava](https://github.com/avajs/ava).

 ## Installation